shivasiddharth/GassistPi/README.md

 *************************************************
 ## **HEADLESS AUTOSTART on BOOT SERVICE SETUP**
 *************************************************
+1. Open the service files in the /home/pi/GassistPi/systemd/ directory and add your project and model ids in the indicated places and save the file.

-1. Make the service installer executable
+2. Make the service installer executable

 ```
 sudo chmod +x /home/pi/GassistPi/scripts/service-installer.sh
 ```

-2. Run the service installer
+3. Run the service installer

 ```
 sudo /home/pi/GassistPi/scripts/service-installer.sh
 ```

-3. Enable the services - **Pi3 and Armv7 users, if you need custom wakeword functionality, then enable both the services, else enable just the "gassistpi-ok-ggogle.service" - Pi Zero, Pi A and Pi 1 B+ users, enable snowboy services alone**
+4. Enable the services - **Pi3 and Armv7 users, enable the "gassistpi-ok-ggogle.service" and Pi Zero, Pi A and Pi 1 B+ users, enable "gassistpi-push-button.service"**
 **To stop music playback using a pushbutton connected to GPIO 23 enable stopbutton.service**
 ```
 sudo systemctl enable gassistpi-ok-google.service
-sudo systemctl enable snowboy.service
+sudo systemctl enable gassistpi-push-button.service
 sudo systemctl enable stopbutton.service
 ```

-4. Start the service - **Pi3 and Armv7 users, if you need custom wakeword functionality, then start both the services, else start just the "gassistpi-ok-ggogle.service" - Pi Zero, Pi A and Pi 1 B+ users, start snowboy.service alone**
+5. Start the service - **Pi3 and Armv7 users, start the "gassistpi-ok-ggogle.service" and Pi Zero, Pi A and Pi 1 B+ users, start "gassistpi-push-button.service"**
 **To stop music playback using a pushbutton connected to GPIO 23 start stopbutton.service**
 ```
 sudo systemctl start gassistpi-ok-google.service
-sudo systemctl start snowboy.service
+sudo systemctl start gassistpi-push-button.service
 sudo systemctl start stopbutton.service
 ```